How long does it take to charge an electric car?

 If you were to charge an electric car from completely empty to full, then it's true it would take a long time in many cases.
 But this will hardly ever happen, if at all.

 When you wake up, it is full again and you continue to use it as normal.
 But did you think about how long it took to charge fully while you were sleeping?
 We'd guess not!

-But most of the time you won't think about it - it will become habit to plug in your car at night, charge it up a little, and wake up to a full battery.
+But most of the time you won't think about it - it will become a habit to plug in your electric car at night, charge it up a little, and wake up to a full battery.
 Electric car charging is that easy!

 How long will my electric car take to charge?